eevanwong/eevanwong/README.md

-👋 Hi, I’m @eevanwong
+👋 Hi, I’m @eevanwong, a JavaScript/Python developer

 <br>
 👀 I’m interested in web dev, open source, or anything inbetween!
 <br>
-🌱 I’m currently trying to expand my knowledge in the MERN/SERN stack

 <!--
 - 💞️ I’m looking to collaborate on ...